-3.4.6 Groundwater Flooding
+3.3.6 Groundwater Flooding

 Groundwater flooding is caused by the emergence of water originating from underground and is particularly common in karst landscapes.
 This can emerge from either point or diffuse locations.
 The occurrence of groundwater flooding is usually very local and unlike flooding from rivers and the sea, does not generally pose a significant risk to life due to the slow rate at which the water level rises.
 However, groundwater flooding can cause significant damage to property, especially in urban areas and pose further risks to the environment and ground stability.
-There are many underground streams within Dún Laoghaire-Rathdown, particularly in the Dalkey, Killiney, Dún Laoghaire, Glenageary and Glasthule areas.
+There are many underground streams within Dún Laoghaire-Rathdown, particularly in the Dalkey, Killiney, Dun Laoghaire, Glenageary and Glasthule areas.
 Some of these streams continue to give issues in private properties, and care should be taken to ensure high-water tables do not impact on basements, foundations, percolation areas or other sub-ground construction works.
-Data available on the Geological Survey Ireland map viewer has been examined and found no particular karst or other ground water systems within the catchment, although one spring / well is noted to the west of Cherrywood.
-There are no recorded historic or predictive groundwater flood extents within the County.
-Groundwater risks should be assessed on a site by site basis through percolation testing and bore holes as appropriate.
+This should be assessed on a site by site basis through percolation testing and bore holes.